borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 Major new features
 ~~~~~~~~~~~~~~~~~~

+- added retries for input files (e.g. if there is a read error or file changed while reading)

 - better, more modern, faster crypto

   - new keys/repos only use new crypto: AEAD, AES-OCB, chacha20-poly1305, argon2.